-New Drug Driving Laws in England & Wales
+Drug Driving Laws in England & Wales

-It is now a criminal offence to drive, attempt to drive or be in charge of a motor vehicle on a road or other public place when a person has a specified controlled drug in their body and the proportion of the specified controlled drug exceeds the maximum legal limit for that particular drug.
+It is a criminal offence to drive, attempt to drive or be in charge of a motor vehicle on a road or other public place when a person has a specified controlled drug in their body and the proportion of that specified controlled drug exceeds the maximum legal limit for that particular drug.

 There is a defence to the new drug driving laws under certain circumstances where a person is taking legal drugs for medical reasons.

 Drug Driving Penalties

 The penalties upon conviction of drug driving are severe, they include:

 - A criminal record

 - A minimum 12 month minimum driving ban

 - Up to 6 months in prison